cloudevents/spec/community/SDK-GOVERNANCE.md

 ### Archive a project

-If a project is not following the criteria 1, 2, 4, 5, 6, 7, the community MAY
+If a project is not following the criteria 1, 2, 4, 5, 6, 7, the community may
 decides to archive the project.
-Prior to archiving, the community SHOULD first consider performing a search for a new maintainer to [handover the project](#handover-to-a-new-maintainergroup-of-maintainers).
+Prior to archiving, the community should first consider performing a search for a new maintainer to [handover the project](#handover-to-a-new-maintainergroup-of-maintainers).